Kelfang/Credit_Risk_Analysis/README.md

 ## Project Overview

-The motivation behind this project is to utilize machine learning and statistical reasoning to solve a real-world challenge: credit card risk.
+The motivation behind this project is to utilize machine learning and statistical reasoning to solve a real-world challenge: personal credit risk.

-Using the credit card dataset from LendingClub, a peer-to-peer lending services company, I deployed the use of multiple algorithms and models to determine which, if any, should be used to predict credit risk.
+Using the credit dataset from LendingClub, a peer-to-peer lending services company, I deployed the use of multiple algorithms and models to determine which, if any, should be used to predict credit risk.

 ## Resources
 * Python